 In conjunction with daily campus safety measures, all students, faculty and staff are required to have a valid Mercy College identification card and to carry it at all times when on campus.
-Cards may be obtained at Main Hall, Room 233.
+ID Cards may be obtained in the Mail Room, Room 233.